devnull-cz/c-prog-lang/modules/program-arguments.md

 :key: Code: #source usage.c

-## :wrench: Task: print the n-th character of the r-rd argument (count from 0)
+## :wrench: Task: print the n-th character of the r-th argument (count from 0)

 usage: `./a.out <r> <n> [args]`